 It never ceases to surprise me how many people are bashful about owning their worth—and the enormous variations there are in salaries for equivalent jobs.
 The more people talk about wages, the more empowered we are to negotiate with employers.

-If we share our money goals, and we stop being bashful about our budgets, it might just make social situations a bit easier.
+If we share our money goals and stop being bashful about our budgets, it might just make social situations easier.
 Maybe your friend will stop adding you to MLM Facebook groups to buy jewelry you don’t want.
 Maybe your squad will decide that Secret Santa’s got to go (and decide to gather and share “grateful fors” this year, instead).

 The pressure to stay on trend and in debt?
 Totally loses its magic when everyone knows it comes at a sacrifice.
 I’d rather talk about building my dream life in my favorite, old pair of jeans and leave the ‘outfit of the moment’ on a mannequin.

 Isn’t there something soothing and wonderful about knowing that, however you show up, your friends love you?
 That you’ve got nothing to hide?
 Open communication about the stuff that matters, including money, means no secrets.
 Truer bonds.
 Knowing that your friends love and accept your filthy-richness (or your debt-soaked self).

 Imagine the relief of talking to your friends about how to save, how to invest, or your money worries.
 That’s what friends are for, right—for hashing out life’s biggest challenges and opportunities in a safe space?
 (And you might be more receptive to sound financial advice that’s delivered by a friend, not a stern elder or money guru!)

 Your Money, Your Business